espruino/EspruinoDocs/boards/Bangle.js2.md

 * Hold the button down.
 After around 6 seconds the screen goes blank and displays some pixellated text
 * Keep pressing the button while `====` goes across the screen
 * Keep holding the button while Bangle.js boots
-* You should now have the Bangle.js logo, version, and MAC address on screen, and you can release the button
-* You'll get to a `Recovery` screen with a few options:
+* You'll now get to a `Recovery` menu and you can release the button.
+At this point the watch's Bluetooth will be enabled and you can connect with the App Loader or IDE if you need to.
+You can even do a Backup from the App Loader if you need to.
+There are a few options:
   * `Clean Boot` - Start up Bangle.js without running any of the code on the watch
   * `Reboot` - reboot the watch
   * `Turn off` - turn off the watch
+  * `Test` - run a test script.
+Long-press to exit.
   * `Factory Reset` - wipe all data and settings from the watch and return it to the state that it came from the factory
   * `Exit` - exit the menu and boot normally
   * `Attempt Compact` - try compacting storage to free space - this may take a few minutes